-While some of the birds were regarded as messengers for gods, others like owls are related directly with specific gods.
+While some of the birds were regarded as messengers for gods, others like owls are related directly to specific gods.
 The Owl symbolizes Athena, the Greek goddess.
 Many of the birds are related to the concept of souls.
 The flight of these birds is regarded as representative of the journey of the human consciousness following demise.

 Native American Bird God

 In Native American mythologies, birds as animal totems symbolize the guide and helper of spirits.
-These include birds of prey, water birds and song birds.
+These include birds of prey, water birds and songbirds.
 Often, birds represent light-hearted liberty.
 There are many ritualistic and spiritual uses of the feathers of birds in North American traditions.

 Turkey, Crow, Eagle, Hawk, Owl, Raven, and Thunderbird are some of the most popular birds in Native American mythology.
-Each of these birds represents a separate God or Goddess, and stands for unique qualities or virtues.
+Each of these birds represents a separate God or Goddess and stands for unique qualities or virtues.
 There are many beliefs associated with these birds.

-In the Hindu mythology, Garuda is a legendary creature that looks like a bird.
+In Hindu mythology, Garuda is a legendary creature that looks like a bird.
 It is also mentioned in the Jain and Buddhist faith.
 He is mentioned as Shantinatha, the Jain Tirthankara’s Yaksha, the Astasena in Buddhism and of course, the vahana or the vehicle mount of Lord Vishnu, the Hindu God.

 Garuda mentioned in the Hindu mythology is a combination of human and eagle, and has features of the two.
 He appears on the banner of Lord Vishnu and transports him to various places, serving as his personal vehicle.
-He is said to be the foe of serpents, and symbolizes heaven and birth.
+He is said to be the foe of serpents and symbolizes heaven and birth.